thisisbliss/auto_backup_drupal_config/README.md

 **Insert new deploy code before 'drush config-import'.**

-Sending a message to google chat is optional, just remove 'send_google_chat' to skip that step.
+Sending a message to google chat is optional, just remove 'send_google_chat' if not required.
 ```
 hooks:
     build: